vaskocuturilo/RestArrayNumbersInput/README.md

 ## TO-DO list (ASAP):

 - Create functionality for upload an array numbers from file(JSON,TXT,EXCEL). :heavy_check_mark:
 - Create functionality for insert data to a database.
-- Create functionality for find the largest number.
+- Create functionality for find the largest number. :heavy_check_mark:
-- Create functionality for find the smallest number.
+- Create functionality for find the smallest number. :heavy_check_mark:
-- Create functionality for find the average number.
+- Create functionality for find the average number. :heavy_check_mark:
 - Create functionality for find the longest sequence in ascending order.
 - Create functionality for find the longest descending sequence.
 - Create functionality for export result (array) to JSON/TXT/EXCEL (Bonus).